 If applied within supply chain planning, machine learning can help significantly when it comes to forecasting inventory, supply, and demand.
-If used correctly through, the supply chain management working tools, machine learning, could improve the optimization and agility of decision-making in the supply chain.
+If used correctly though, the supply chain management working tools, machine learning, could improve the optimization and agility of decision-making in the supply chain.

-By using machine learning technology, the SCM professionals in charge of SCP, would provide the best possible outcome based on intelligent algorithms and analysis of big data.
+By using machine learning technology, the SCM professionals in charge of SCP would provide the best possible outcome based on intelligent algorithms and analysis of big data.
 This capability would accelerate the delivery of goods and balance demand and supply.
 In supply chain management artificial intelligence, human analysis won’t be necessary, but rather, AI sets the action for success.

 Machine learning for better warehouse management